 AT will be building the replacement structure for the main wharf off-site to minimise disruption as much as possible.

 For this work to happen safely, we will need to close the main wharf.
 When this happens, all ferry services will be relocated to the old wharf.
 Temporary shelter, new AT Hop machines and signage will be installed on the old wharf.
+The project team are doing everything they can to begin and complete the works before the busy summer period and New Zealand’s international borders reopen in October 2022.

 Work to renew the old wharf at Matiatia